NiklasTiede/TinyHTTPie/README.md

 bash install.sh
 ```

-It will create the directory `MyScripts` in your home, copying `tinyhttp.py`, and `requirementx.txt` into it and rebuilt the virtual environment using `pipenv`.
-The shebang line is added to the top of `tinyhttp.py` the alias to your .bashrc/.zshrc or .aliases file.
+It will create the directory `MyScripts` in your home directory, copy `tinyhttp.py`, and `requirements.txt` into it and rebuild the virtual environment using `pipenv`.
+The shebang line is added to the top of `tinyhttp.py`, the alias to your `.bashrc`/`.zshrc` or `.aliases` file.

 ```bash
 tihttp -H google.com